Traditional B.S.N. Program -

 Admission to the Professional Nursing Component Non-Registered Nurse Students

 Students are admitted to the professional component of the nursing major each fall term.
 Satisfactory completion of all pre-professional requirements to the nursing major plus scores from the Test of Essential Academic Skills (TEAS) is required of all generic (non-RN) students before admittance to the upper level.
 Certain pre-professional courses must be completed with a grade of "C" or better.
-A listing of these courses is available from the School of Nursing and on this Web site.
-An overall grade-point average of 2.25 (on a 4.0 scale) is required for consideration for admission to the professional component.
+A listing of these courses is available from Nursing and on this Web site.
+An overall grade-point average of 2.50 (on a 4.0 scale) is required for consideration for admission to the professional component.
 Application forms are available by December 1st on this Web site.
 The student will receive official notification regarding acceptance by the end of the spring semester.

 Application and Selection